How to get from Cancun to Cozumel

 How much does the car ferry to Cozumel cost?

-The price to cross a compact car is between 680 and 750 pesos without reservation.
-If you make a reservation the cost is 1,100 pesos, and reservations must be made at least 24 hours in advance.
+The price to cross a compact car is between 680 and 750 pesos without a reservation.
+If you make a reservation, the cost is 1,100 pesos, and you must make it at least 24 hours in advance.

 Can I leave the car in Playa del Carmen?